Counseling

 Counseling Sessions

 Once we have agreed to partner in a counseling relationship, we will find a mutually convenient time for appointments.
 Session times will be based on your preference (a traditional 50 minute or a 70 minute session) will be scheduled ahead of time.
 This time will be set aside for you alone and you will make the best progress if you attend your sessions regularly.
-If you have to miss a scheduled session, you will need to notify your counselor 24 hours in advance, if you do not want to be charged for the session.
+If you have to miss a scheduled session, you will need to notify New Hope 48 hours in advance, if you do not want to be charged for the session.

 Confidentially

 It is important to note that in some legal proceedings (ie. child custody/visitation, adult-dependency) where your emotional condition is an important issue, a judge may order testimony if he/she determines that the issue demands it.
-Although rarely the case, if such a situation does occur, we will make every effort to discuss fully with you all that has been required of us.
+Although rarely the case, if such a situation does occur, I will make every effort to discuss fully with you all that has been required of me.

 Ending Counseling

-You are free to end your sessions at any time and we will support your decision.
-However, we believe it is important for you to end well.
-For this reason, New Hope strongly suggests that you tell your counselor (as early as possible) when you are planning on ending counseling.
-With rare exceptions, it is helpful to have one or more ending sessions to look back on what has happened during our work together to ensure the counselor understands your reasons for ending, and to talk about what progress you have made.
+You are free to end your sessions at any time and I will support your decision.
+However, I believe it is important for you to end well.
+For this reason, I strongly suggest that you tell me (as early as possible) when you are planning on ending counseling.
+With rare exceptions, it is helpful to have one or more ending sessions to look back on what has happened during our work together to ensure I understand your reasons for ending, and to talk about what progress you have made.
 If there are unresolved issues we can plan how you will deal with them on your own.
-If you feel that you have not made the progress that you expected and that you would like to see a different therapist, we will provide you with referrals trying to make your transition as comfortable as possible.
+If you feel that you have not made the progress that you expected and that you would like to see a different therapist, I will provide you with referrals trying to make your transition as comfortable as possible.

 What to expect in your first counseling session…